First revised August 2, 2016; last revised July 18, 2025

 A Simile (Analogy)

 12. In another simile, the Buddha compared the five hindrances (pañca nīvaraṇa) to the darkness that keeps one from seeing true nature.
-For example, a furious person cannot see the damage to the other person and oneself.
+For example, a furious person cannot see the damage to the other person and themselves.
 At least at that moment, hate and anger blind that person.

-• Thus when the mind is free of the five hindrances, one can easily see if any evil thoughts come to the mind.
+- Thus, when the mind is free of the five hindrances, one can easily see if any evil thoughts come to the mind.
 Then it is easy to contemplate the possible adverse consequences of such ideas and remove them.
 That will keep the mind from becoming perturbed.
 A mind free of the five hindrances is calm and peaceful.

-• More on pañca nīvaraṇa in “Pañca Nīvaraṇa and Sensual Pleasures (Kāma Rāga).”
+- More on pañca nīvaraṇa in “Pañca Nīvaraṇa and Sensual Pleasures (Kāma Rāga).”

 Mundane Meditations – Good Start

 13. It is good to practice mundane Samatha meditation for short times.
 That allows one to have a peaceful state of mind during that time.
 But it does not remove any defilements (i.e., the underlying root causes).
-Ariya meditation leads to the gradual removal of evils; see, “Bhavana (Meditation).“
+Ariya meditation leads to the gradual removal of evils; see “Bhavana (Meditation).“

-• The hindrances of thina middha and vicikicchā go away at the Sōtapanna stage.
-Those of kāmaccandha, vyāpāda, and uddhacca-kukkucca reduce to kāma rāga, paṭigha, and uddhacca.
-At this stage, the remaining three are no longer nīvaraṇa.
+- The hindrances of thina middha and vicikicchā go away at the Sōtapanna stage.
+Those of kāmaccandha and vyāpāda reduce to kāma rāga and paṭigha.
 Kāma rāga and paṭigha lessen at the Sakadāgāmi stage and disappear at the Anāgāmi stage.
 Uddhacca goes away only at the Arahant stage.

-• Progressive lessening of the five hindrances can bring the mind to a stable, peaceful state over time.
+- Progressive lessening of the five hindrances can bring the mind to a stable, peaceful state over time.
 That happens even before the Sōtapanna stage.
 Then one could feel the increase of the nirāmisa sukha that it brings; see, “Three Kinds of Happiness – What is Niramisa Sukha?“.

 Next, “Solution to a Wandering Mind – Abandon Everything?“, ……..